ArthurZica/ArthurZica/README.md

 - 📫 How to reach me **arthuraugustozica@gmail.com**

-- 📄 Know about my experiences i am now studying system information in PUC Minas, i have studied industrial automation in Senai, and i i'm working now in a company named visicomp.
+- 📄 Know about my experiences: **i am now studying system information in PUC Minas, i have studied industrial automation in Senai, and i i'm working now in a company named visicomp.**

 <h3 align="left">Languages and Tools:</h3>